How a DigitalOcean Firewall Rule Silently Dropped 23% of Production Traffic for 11 Days

 Week one was a tour through every wrong answer:

-Finding It: tcpdump at the Edge
+Finding it: tcpdump at the edge

 That pointed squarely at the firewall.
 I opened the DigitalOcean Cloud Firewall rules for the Droplet and stared at something I had written three weeks earlier: